-A party may be accompanied by an adviser of his or her choice at any stage of any UWC process.
-An adviser may offer personal and moral support, before, during, and after a hearing, and help the party prepare for meetings related to a complaint.
+A party may be accompanied by an adviser at any stage of the UWC process.
+An adviser may be anyone of the party's choosing and can offer personal and moral support, before, during, and after a hearing, and help the party prepare for meetings related to a complaint.
 The adviser may not submit documents, either directly or indirectly, on a party's behalf at any stage of the process, nor speak for the party during an interview with a fact-finder or during a formal hearing.

-A party must provide his or her adviser's name and contact information to the UWC secretary prior to meeting with the fact-finder.
-A party must also inform the secretary if he or she selects a new adviser.
-The secretary will send the adviser copies of UWC documents unless the party requests otherwise.
-A party wishing to bring an attorney as his or her adviser must inform the UWC secretary at least four days in advance of any meeting that the adviser will attend.
+A party must provide the adviser's name and contact information to the Secretary prior to meeting with the fact-finder.
+A party must also inform the Secretary if a new adviser is selected.
+The Secretary will send the adviser copies of UWC Documents unless the party requests otherwise.
+A party wishing to bring an attorney as an adviser must inform the Secretary at least four days in advance of any meeting that the adviser will attend.